 Floors including Sub-floors

 Repair Category 1

-Notes There is uneven flooring at parts.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal Joinery and Kitchen Fittings

 Repair Category 2

-Notes There is wear and tear to the internal joinery at parts, to include the kitchen fittings which are of an older installation.
+Notes There is wear and tear to the internal joinery at parts, to include the kitchen fittings.